 Can I Bake It?

 I mean you can, there’s nothing stopping you, but it won’t be quite right because you’re missing eggs which are a very important element in a traditional baked cookie.
 I would recommend making my Chocolate Chip Cookies or Cookie Bars recipe instead!
 You won’t regret it!

 Some of us have fond childhood memories of baking cookies with our parents or grandparents, scraping the mixing bowl to sneak a taste of that pre-baked goodness.

-I remember mixing up chocolate chip cookie dough in my grandmother’s kitchen and stealing a bite, followed by her warnings not to eat raw cookie dough or else I’d get a stomach ache.
+I remember mixing up chocolate chip cookie dough in my grandmother’s kitchen and stealing a bite, followed by her warnings not to eat raw cookie dough.

 But that never stopped me from digging into the bowl for more!

-As adults, we know why we shouldn’t eat raw dough, and most of us would rather not pay the price of getting sick.
-That’s why everyone should have an easy, eggless recipe on hand to (safely) conquer all those cookie dough cravings!
+As adults, we know why we shouldn’t eat raw dough, that’s why everyone should have an easy, eggless recipe on hand to (safely) conquer all those cookie dough cravings!